U.S. warns against crossing Mexico border illegally as Title 42 ends | Law-Order

 Thousands of migrants have been deported since Friday, he added.
 At the same time, 2,400 people have been returned to Mexico, including Cubans, Nicaraguans and Venezuelans, whom Mexico has agreed to continue accepting as deportees.
 DHS did not provide the exact figures for non-Mexicans returned to Mexico.

 U.S. border facilities holding migrants were strained last week with more than 28,000 people in custody.
-The figure dropped to 22,000 on Saturday, a senior DHS official said, requesting anonymity to share internal data.

-The Biden administration has surged personnel to help with the border transition, including U.S. Citizenship and Immigration Services (USCIS) workers who evaluate asylum claims.
+The figure dropped to around 21,000 on Monday, according to Brandon Judd, president of the National Border Patrol Council, a union for agents, still far above typical levels.

+As migrant crossings rose last week, U.S. border officials began releasing some people without a notice to appear in immigration court, telling them to report to an immigration office later to speed up processing.
+However, the practice was temporarily halted on Thursday by a federal judge in Florida who had previously blocked similar Biden administration efforts.
+On Monday, the judge, T. Kent Wetherell, threatened to hold Biden officials in contempt after a news article reported that some migrants continued to be released after he ordered a halt to the practice.

+In response, Biden officials said migrants processed before the effective date of his order were released the following day and that a small number of case remained under review.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)